ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

       // as this is the default option engine.Put(variableW, dataW, adios2::Mode::Deferred);
       // effectively dataU, dataV, dataW memory subscription is "deferred"
-      // until the first call toPerformPuts, EndStep or Close.
+      // until the first call to PerformPuts, EndStep or Close.
-      // Application MUST NOT modify their contents. engine.PerformPuts();
+      // Application MUST NOT modify the data pointer (e.g. resize memory). engine.PerformPuts();
       // dataU, dataV, data4W subscribed
       // Application can modify their contents